 A spinal endoscopy decompresses or fuses the spine.
 An incision of less than one centimeter is made.
-An endoscope (tiny camera) is then inserted.
-This tiny camera allows the physician to view what they are working on with a minimal incision.
-In fact, advancements in optics and tools allow this to be done with a patient awake!
+Then, an endoscope (tiny camera) is inserted.
+And this small camera allows the physician to view what they are working on with a minimal incision.
+In fact, advancements in optics and tools offer this to be done with a patient awake!
 And cage designs have also improved.
 Intervertebral and interbody fusion are now also available through a small passage.

 Am I a Candidate?

 MIS options are not available for all patients.
-You need to consult with a spine center, and surgical options will be discussed.
-Then, the best course is advised.
+You need to consult with a spine center, and surgical and treatment options will be discussed.

-Spinal disorders that may be treated using minimally invasive spine surgical techniques, such as:
+Spinal disorders that are treated using minimally invasive spine surgical techniques:

 - Degenerative Disc Disease

 - Vertebral Compression Fracture (VCF)

 - Spinal Infections